JulianKemmerer/PipelineC/README.md

 1. [Not actually regular C](https://en.wikipedia.org/wiki/C_to_HDL).
 But mostly compileable by gcc for doing basic functional verification/'simulation'.
    This is for convenience as a familiar bare minimum language prototype, not as an ideal end goal.
 Reach out to help develop something more complex together!
 2. Can reasonably replace Verilog/VHDL.
-Compiler produces synthesizable and somewhat human readable VHDL.
-Hooks exist for inserting raw VHDL / black boxes.
+Compiler produces synthesizable and human readable+debuggable VHDL.
+Hooks exist for inserting raw VHDL / existing IP / black boxes.
 3. If a computation can be written as a [pure function](https://en.wikipedia.org/wiki/Combinational_logic) without side effects (i.e. no global/static variables) then it will be autopipelined.
    Conceptually similar to technologies like [Intel's variable latency Hyper-Pipelining](https://www.intel.com/content/www/us/en/programmable/documentation/jbr1444752564689.html#esc1445881961208) and [Xilinx's retiming options](https://www.xilinx.com/support/answers/65410.html).